 There is something incredibly romantic about the calm serenity and the sheer isolation of the frozen landscape when it is just you, your beloved and the reindeer guide up front.
 I turned to Luke to eloquently express this sentiment, only to find my face was frozen shut.
 Needless to say, wrap up warm kids.

-Santa Claus Holiday village organised our reindeer ride and it was a fabulous experience from start to finish.
-We were picked up from our accommodation, driven to the middle of the forest before embarking on a wintery reindeer ride through the forest, we even got to meet and feed some of the reindeer!
-Whilst it was absolutely freezing in the forest, we were treated to hot juice and a roaring fire in a snug tipi after the ride, which meant I was once again able to talk and have facial expressions.
+I would book a Reindeer Farm Visit with Sleigh Ride in advance to make sure you have a Rovaniemi reindeer ride on your preferred dayes.
+By booking a reputable tour in advance you will have a Lapland reindeer ride with a professional guide and have extras like hotel pick up and drop off.
+On our tour, we were picked up from our hotel, driven to the middle of an arctic forest.
+We then had an incredible, wintery reindeer ride through the forest.
+We even got to meet and feed some of the reindeer afterwards!
+Whilst it was absolutely freezing in the forest, we were treated to hot juice and a roaring fire in a snug tipi after the ride.
+After many hot juices, I was thankfully able to talk and have facial expressions.

-Seeing the Northern lights has long been an ultimate travel goal of mine, I have longed to see the dancing aurora borealis in the night sky.
+One of the best places to see the northern lights is northern Finland.
+Seeing the Northern lights have long been an ultimate travel goal of mine, I have longed to see the dancing aurora borealis in the night sky.
 The Northern Lights are famously elusive and it can be down to sheer luck if you actually manage to see them.
-Santa Claus Holiday Village organised an evening excursion for us so that we could hunt for the Northern Lights.
+It’s really worth booking a northern lights hunting trip in advance online.
+This is because they will include things like a professional guide and pick-up and drop off at your hotel.
+Many Finland northern lights excursions will also include extras such as a Lappish BBQ and warm Winter clothes to wear.

 We had brought over a lovely bottle of champagne that had been gifted to us for our wedding and popping the cork whilst soaking in a Lapland hot tub seemed like the ideal place to enjoy a glass of fizz.
 Especially when it came ‘Snow chilled’.
 It’s a magical experience to be both warm in the hot tub and have snow falling upon you at the same time.